An attention-grabbing CV is vital any time – but now, it’s even more essential as the job market gets more competitive.

 - Spelling and grammar mistakes – avoid these by using spell check software and getting someone else to read through it for you.

 - CVs longer than two pages – any longer and you’ll be including unnecessary information and looks off-putting to an employer.
+You should be very careful with a CV length.

 - Jargon and buzzwords – it’s repetitive and mundane to be reading the same words over and over.